pzaino/zvector/README.md

 Before you can use a vector you need to create one using the function `vector_create([initial elements], sizeof([your data structure]))`

-One important note for beginners is that whenever you try to store som edata in the vector, please remember:
+One important note for beginners is that whenever you try to store some data in the vector, please remember:

 * If you have defined such data as a pointer then you can just use the data name, so, for example: `vector_add( myvector, myDataPointer )`
 * If instead you have defined your data as a regular variable for example, then you need to pass it to the add function with an `&` before its name, so something like `vector_add( myvector, &myInt )`